Dani + Matt

 As the owner of Geelong Wedding Guide, I thought it was about time I shared my own wedding journey with you all.
 Matt and I got engaged on Good Friday 2016 at our favorite winery in Ararat, Montara Wines.
 It was a beautiful sunny day and I had no idea it was going to happen.
 We always had the same routine at Montara - do a tasting, order a cheese platter and sit down to wait until the cheese platter arrived.
 While we walked over to the deck, I put my bag down, turned around and Matt was on one knee.
 I couldn't believe it!
 I asked "what the hell are you doing" haha.
 It was a beautiful cushion cut halo engagement ring, designed by Matt himself with local jeweller Body & Soul.
 I absolutely adore it and still do to this day.

 Then came our engagement party and all of the well wishes from our incredible friends and family.
 I made sure to call all of our closest friends and family or tell them in person about our engagement as this was really important to us.
-Matt had also asked my fathers permission which was so not necessary but I appreciate it so much.
+Matt had also asked my fathers permission which was so not necessary but I appreciated it so much.
 Our engagement party was a relaxed affair at a hall close to our home - Murgheboluc Hall.
 It is a gorgeous bluestone hall, about 20 minutes from Geelong that you can literally do what you want.
 We had a very no fuss DIY spit roast and cakes from the cheesecake shop.
 With flowers from Geelong Flower Farm and some 'engaged' balloons from eBay.
 It was a great night that was exactly what we wanted.

 Once the engagement was over, the wedding planning was in full swing.
 One piece of advice is, remember that your wedding is about yourself and your partner - no one else!
 You will get every piece of advice, judgement and eye rolls (particularly from family) about how you want to have your special day - keyword it's YOUR special day.
 Now, if I had known what I know now about the wedding industry there are a few things I'd change about what we did.
 For example,